Why are there so many dead bees on the ground

 Discovering a huge number of dead bees on the ground is an indication of danger for the colony.
 The colony might go through mites or virus attacks, or they have a tough environment inside the hive, etc.

-In my case, I found 2 major problems that caused the death of a large number of bees daily.
+In my case, I discovered 2 major problems that cause the death of a large number of bees daily.

-1. Overcrowded Hive: My hive became overcrowded and there was a lack of food supply.
-Because I haven’t inspected the hive situation approximately for the last 40 days.
-So, I was not aware that my hive become overcrowded.
+1. Overcrowded Hive: My hive became overcrowded, and there was a lack of food supply.
+Because I haven’t inspected the hive for approximately the last 40 days.
+So, I was not aware that my hive had become overcrowded.
 Also, the current season in my country is fall.
-So, the bees were showing aggressiveness around.
+So, the bees also became aggressive.

-However, after that first I called a pest control expert for mite treatment on my colony.
+After finding the root causes, I called a pest control expert for mite treatment on my colony.
 Then I split the hive into 2 separate hives.
-Then I saw that the number of dead bees on the ground was reduced.
+Then I saw that the number of dead bees on the ground had been reduced.

 Possible Reasons Why Are There So Many Dead Bees On The Ground